pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 To accomplish this we used to have several docker files and we'd build them one at a time.
-We'd then either copy the built files out of them, or mount a volume and run the process that produced the files we needed then.
-But this was cumbersome and could potentially conflict with other builds on the same CI box if we weren't careful.
+We'd then either copy the built files out of them, or mount a volume and run the process that produced the files we needed.
+This was cumbersome however, and could potentially conflict with other builds on the same CI box if we weren't careful.
 This technique, dubbed the "[Builder Pattern][builder-pattern]", did work well for a time, but when we saw the ability to get the same benefit in a single build step we jumped at the chance.

-## Multi-stage Dockerfile
+## Multi-Stage Dockerfile

-A multi-stage Dockerfile is one that is basically more than one Dockerfile glued together, i.e. it has more than one `FROM` line.
+A multi-stage Dockerfile is one that is basically more than one Dockerfile glued together; i.e. it has more than one `FROM` line.
 The resulting image is defined in the last section in the file.
-So, for example, you could base the first section of the file on a NodeJS base, and in there have it build and process your static assets (CSS, JS, images), then in a second section based on a Python image you build your app and copy the assets from the first stage.
+So, for example, you could base the first section of the file on a NodeJS base image, and in there have it build and process your static assets (CSS, JS, images).
+Then in a second section based on a Python image you build your app and copy the assets from the first stage.
 Here's a simple example: